Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Travelling by train from Edinburgh to Leeds is efficient and offers a scenic and comfortable experience.
-With frequent departures from Edinburgh, you can reach Leeds in just 2h 56m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Edinburgh to Leeds is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Edinburgh, you can arrive at Leeds in just 3h 50m, making it a quick and convenient option for travelling between these two places.

-No, you will need to transfer when travelling from Edinburgh to Leeds.
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from Edinburgh to Leeds.
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 While Edinburgh to Leeds trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
 Finding a train timetable for your trip from Edinburgh to Leeds is easy with Train Journey Planner.
 Simply enter your departure and arrival stations to get a detailed schedule of available trains.
 Input your travel details to discover the best routes, connections, and train times.